rapid7/metasploit-framework/How-to-get-started-with-writing-a-post-module.md

 Already up-to-date.
 ```

 At this point, you're ready to start a new branch.
-In this case, we'll new our branch "my_awesome_branch":
+In this case, we'll name our new branch "my_awesome_branch":

 ```
 $ git checkout -b my_awesome_module